joseph-hellerstein/docstring_expander/README.md

         """
         ...

-However, this raises a secondary issue with intellisense since the options exposed are only those in the docstring of the function called.
+However, this raises a secondary issue with intellisense since the options exposed for a function by intellisese are what's in the function's docstring.

 `kwmgr` provides another solution.
 Suppose we have the following dictionary that describes all keyword arguments to `genPlot`: